allegro/blog/_posts/2021-11-12-choose-your-skills.md

 ### How to start the development

 As a member of a project team, you want to deliver a fully valuable solution.
-The key to success is to discover what's behind the word valuable to your client.
+The key to success is to discover what’s behind the word valuable to your client.
 Is it enough to gather requirements?
 Unfortunately not.
 To find out you need to use a prototyping method, such as an iterative [MVP](https://www.wikipedia.org/wiki/Minimum_viable_product) (Minimum Viable Product) approach.
-For example, you have to paint your daughter's room.
+For example, you have to paint your daughter’s room.
 You have several choices.
 You can choose the colour by yourself and paint the room without asking her for her opinion.
 There is a small chance that she will like the colour.
 So you will make a non-compliant product.
 You can bring her a sampler and ask her to choose a colour.
 The final colour when applied to the wall may turn out to be different and then the product will also not be as expected.